Create and Edit Drafting Data

 • Circles - Pick the center point of the circle, drag out, and release to create the diameter of the circle.

 • Polygons - Pick three or more vertex locations to create a closed shape.
+When creating a polygon/closed shape, you can use:

 NOTE: You can also Undo or Redo design changes or click the Delete All Design Changes icon to revert to the original state before your edits.